Saumyagiri20/trader-behavior-insights/README.md

 ## Exploratory Data Analysis (EDA)

-### Key Insights:
+## Key Insights

-- Most trades occur during Greed periods
+- Most trades occur during periods of market "Greed."
-- Large trades tend to be more profitable than small ones
+- While small trades are more frequent, larger trades tend to yield higher profits.
+- Traders behave differently during "Fear" vs "Greed" phases, indicating sentiment-driven strategies.
-- Sentiment influences behavior, but does not guarantee profitability
+- Sentiment alone does not guarantee profitability.

+## Most Important Insights (Highlights)

+1. **Majority of Trades Occur During "Greed" Sentiment**
+   Traders are more active during Greed phases, showing behavioral influence of positive sentiment.

+2. **Large Trades Are More Likely to Be Profitable**
+   Bigger trades, though fewer, generate more consistent profits — often tied to experienced participants.

+3. **"Fear" Periods Reduce Activity and Profitability**
+   Trading still happens, but in a more cautious and less profitable manner.

+4. **Sentiment ≠ Profitability
+   Emotional state influences behavior — not financial outcome.

+5. **Small Trades Dominate in Volume But Not in Value High volume of low-impact trades may point to beginner or retail trading patterns.

 ### Visuals:
 - Profitability by sentiment (Fear/Greed)